-At ChildSafe, children and teens aged 3-18 receive an array of evidenced based, trauma-focused services that include the following:
+At ChildSafe, children and teens aged 3-18 receive an array of evidenced based, trauma-informed services that include the following:

 A medical exam is available to any child or teen who has an allegation or concern of abuse.
 ChildSafe does not provide medical examinations.

 ChildSafe provides counseling services to traumatized children and teens between the ages of 3-18.
 In addition, siblings and non-offending care givers may be eligible for counseling services.